chef/chef-web-docs/chef_master/source/windows.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. tag resources_common_windows_security_inherits

 By default, a file or directory inherits rights from its parent directory.
 Most of the time this is the preferred behavior, but sometimes it may be necessary to take steps to more specifically control rights.
-The ``inherits`` property can be used to specifically tell the chef-client to apply (or not apply) inherited rights from its parent directory.
+The ``inherits`` property can be used to specifically tell the Chef Infra Client to apply (or not apply) inherited rights from its parent directory.

 For example, the following example specifies the rights for a directory: